 When the Syrian conflict broke out, Edward was married with three children.
 He lost all his belongings, beginning with his home and car.
 Similarly, his brother lost his medical care center.
 Edward’s life took a drastically different turn when he had to leave Syria and was separated from his family.
 Having lost his home, Edward moved to Dubai, United Arab Emirates to find a suitable job opportunity, while his wife, children and members of his extended family moved to Lebanon and a brother to Turkey.

 In Dubai, Edward found he was not alone in his search for a job and for purpose.
 Many of his friends, business owners whom he worked with before and other contacts were in the same state of confusion and depression.
 It took Edward a year to re-establish himself and reach a stable income but with his educational background and skills he was able to get a job as a creative director in an advertising agency.
 Seeing friends and other Syrians lose their property, dignity and basic rights and feeling an encroaching negative label of being a refugee put upon himself and other Syrians, Edward was not satisfied with the idea of a career in an advertising agency.
 He began to return to his interest of connecting large communities and in February 2013 launched Dubarah.
 Edward recognized that he could use his own experience as a refugee to help others and recognized the power of the Syrian diaspora in helping others who have been displaced.

 In February 2017, Edward Edilbi and his family moved to Canada.
-After years of instability since fleeing Syria in 2011 due to threats, Eward and his family (his wife, Manal, and their boys Jad and Fares, ages 4 and 3) were ready to make Canada their new home.
-It took five months of support from Ashoka and it's network, to get them to Toronto and it was truly a team of changemakers that enabled that moment.
+After years of instability since fleeing Syria in 2011 due to threats, him and his family (wife, Manal, and their boys Jad and Fares, ages 4 and 3) were ready to make Canada their new home.
+It took five months of support from Ashoka and its network, to get them to Toronto.
+It was truly a team of changemakers that enabled that moment.